supreme-shah/Protfolio-Practise-1/README.md

 ## Profolio #1

 I started this project in 14 december 2025 to renew my old knowledge about HTML and CSS i was initially interested in learning Javescript but i came to prctice it.
-As of now the testimony section and contact section are left to be made.
+I completed this project on 15 december.

-i became a lot tired so i am currently leaving this project till tommorow.
+this projects showcases a protfolio design. this was just a trail project for me. :)